mklabs/vim-node-eval/readme.md

 The result is simply echoed back to the console.

-## Clam integration
+## Clam Integration

-Unless..
-You have [Clam](https://github.com/sjl/clam.vim) installed!
-Which I highly recommend, this is a very handy plugin to execute any kind of shell commands.
+[Clam](https://github.com/sjl/clam.vim) is a very handy plugin to execute any kind of shell commands.

 Turns out that it plays super nicely with `node -pe`, so `:NodeEval` will use Clam whenever it detects the `:Clam` command.

+The same snippet will use the same window as before, variations will open a new one.

+## Mapping

+The plugin adds `<leader>b` mapping automatically.

+You can prevent this and deal with it manually.
+Add the mapping to your ~/.vimrc:

+    let g:node_eval_map_keys = 0

+    # change the key to suit your taste
+    noremap <leader>b :NodeEval<CR>